-Trump attributes hand bruising to table bump and aspirin use - PRESS AI WORLD
+Trump attributes new hand bruise to table incident and high aspirin dosage - PRESS AI WORLD

 PRESSAI